 3 – Superman and the Super Rocket Bomb!

 4 – Superman and the Menace of the Man-Made Lightning!

 7 – Superman Versus the Devouro-Ray Gun!

 10 – Superman and the Terror of the Bursting Dam!

 11 – Superman Versus the Solar Firebugs!

-If anyone reading this has images of the two missing stories, I’d love to add them, please contact me.
+If anyone reading this has an image of the missing story #6, I’d love to add it, please contact me.
 Meanwhile, I will consider this work the equivalent of 12 comics pages and add them to my summary of Ira Schnapp’s comics work HERE.
-Thanks again to Jim Davidson and Doc DC for their help, and to Robert Beerbohm for enlightening me that these comics exist.
+Thanks again to Jim Davidson, Doc DC, and Karl Mattson for their help, and to Robert Beerbohm for enlightening me that these comics exist.